jeungsook/cs135/lessons/userfunctions.md

 ### Value Returning Functions

-The only difference between a value returning function and a void function is that a value returning function must return a value and a void function must not return anything.
+The only difference between a value returning function and a void function is that a value returning function must return a value and a void function should not return anything.

 It's typical programming practice to place what is called a **function prototype** above your main function and the **function definition** below the main function.